arcini/discord-queue-bot/README.md

 # Usage (in a discord channel within server bot is invited to)

-Type `queue` to view the current state of the queue
+Type `!queue` to view the current state of the queue

 Type `!queue add <topic>` to add a topic to the queue